-Travelling is exciting – and when planning your next trip overseas, it can be all too easy to become caught up in the anticipation of your arrival.
+Travelling is exciting, especially when you haven’t been allowed out for the last year!
+When planning your next trip overseas, it can be all too easy to become caught up in the anticipation of your arrival.
 This can easily distract you from the finer points of planning; for example, what will you do if you need to withdraw cash?

 Some people still convert all their travel money into the currency of their destination before they leave the country, carrying it around in cash form.
 However, this can be risky.